neurostuff/compose-docs/blog/2025-6-20-ai-review.md

 At the heart of this effort is the recent ability for LLMs to understand language with little specialized training.
 Historically, developing AI models for scientific information extraction was difficult due to the large number of annotated examples required for training.
 For low-annotation fields like neuroimaging, that largely meant that state-of-the-art biomedical NLP models were out of reach.

 However, recent advancements in **LLM transfer learning** have made it possible to automatically extract information from articles, even in areas where there are very few existing human-labeled examples.
 Newer LLMs that are trained on vast amounts of general text can be prompted to learn new information with no training data.
-This approach called "**zero-shot learning**" means SOTA LLMs can extract information even if they haven't seen that exact type of task before.
+This approach, called "**zero-shot learning**", means SOTA LLMs can extract information even if they haven't seen that exact type of task before.

 Here, we use these models to **extract specific details directly from the full text of over 30,000 neuroimaging studies indexed in the NeuroStore database**.
 By carefully guiding the AI to focus on verifiable facts within the paper, we can reduce the chance of hallucinations, and allow us to verify how accurately key details are extracted.
 Using this information, we can build a large, structured collection of neuroscientific facts—including participant demographics, study designs, task information, and more—which is then seamlessly presented to you during the curation stage.